open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 ### StringEncOptStack Looped

-If the user returns the option `StringEncOptStack` for which the string is eligible to a loop, the pass starts by allocating a buffer:
+If the option `StringEncOptStack` is provided, for which the string is eligible to a loop, the pass starts by allocating a buffer:

 ```cpp